electron/electron/docs/api/app.md

 ### `app.moveToApplicationsFolder()` _macOS_

 Returns `Boolean` - Whether the move was successful.
-Please note that if the move is successful your application will quit and relaunch.
+Please note that if the move is successful, your application will quit and relaunch.

-No confirmation dialog will be presented by default, if you wish to allow the user to confirm the operation you may do so using the [`dialog`](dialog.md) API.
+No confirmation dialog will be presented by default.
+If you wish to allow the user to confirm the operation, you may do so using the [`dialog`](dialog.md) API.

 **NOTE:** This method throws errors if anything other than the user causes the move to fail.
-For instance if the user cancels the authorization dialog this method returns false.
-If we fail to perform the copy then this method will throw an error.
+For instance if the user cancels the authorization dialog, this method returns false.
+If we fail to perform the copy, then this method will throw an error.
 The message in the error should be informative and tell you exactly what went wrong